 Savoia Marchetti SM.92.
 This aircraft was an evolutionary variant of the SM.91.
 With no means of getting hold of the more powerful DB603 engine, the crew compartment was relocated to the port boom.
 With other tweaks to the airframe, this gave it a higher top speed of 382mph.
 Its first flight was post-Armistice so all tests were carried out under German control.
 The only kit known is the discontinued 1/72 KPL vacuform kit.

 Savoia Marchetti SM.93.
 A dive-bomber prototype powered by a single DB605 engine.
 Its first flight was not until 1944.
-Its somewhat unusual cockpit design was due to the pilot being required to lay prone during flight.
-This was to avoid blackouts when pulling out of a dive, where speeds of up to 560 mph were possible thanks to the clean aerodynamics of the airframe.
-The project was abandoned after complaints about the prone position.
+The somewhat unusual cockpit design was due to the pilot being required to lay prone during flight in order to avoid blackouts when pulling out of a dive.
+Dive speeds of up to 560 mph were possible thanks to the clean aerodynamics of the airframe but the project was abandoned after complaints about the prone position.
 Aerofan #93 features an article on this aircraft.
-Now discontinued, Legato issued a 1/72 resin kit which needed corrective work to the spinner and undercarriage to get a more accurate appearance.
+Now OOP, Legato issued a 1/72 resin kit which needed corrective work to the spinner and undercarriage to get a more accurate appearance.

 Savoia Marchetti SM.95.
 This aircraft was intended as a replacement for the SM.75 trimotor but its first flight did not take place until 1943.
 Only two airframes were built before the Armistice.
-Production was resumed in 1945 with a total of 20 aircraft built.
-It was not entirely successful, being underpowered and its mixed construction prevented cabin pressurisation for high altitude flights.
-Its last flight was in 1954.
+Production was resumed in 1945 with a total of 20 units built.
+It was not entirely successful aircraft, being underpowered and its mixed construction prevented cabin pressurisation for high altitude flights.
+It last flew in 1954.
 Broplan released two 1/72 vacuform kits of this aircraft, covering both civil and military versions.

 SM.86